How to create joy in your life every day.

 Numerous studies have been done on the positive effect of helping others.
 Helping someone can help to reduce stress, increase longevity, and improve overall health.

-In his book, Altruism, the Power of Compassion to Change Yourself and the World, author Matthieu Ricard sheds light on how compassion and helping others can bring one happiness and joy.
+In his book, Altruism, the Power of Compassion to Change Yourself and the World, author Matthieu Ricard shed light on how compassion and helping others can bring you happiness and joy.

-In one study done at the University of British Columbia, psychologists found that toddlers under the age of two were happier when giving treats to others rather than receiving treats themselves.
+In one study done at the University of British Columbia, psychologists found that toddlers under the age of two were happier when they gave treats to others rather than receiving treats themselves.

 The children were even happier when they gave their own treat to another rather than give a treat that was not theirs.
-The children received more joy from the act of giving to others than when given something.
+The children experienced more joy from the act of giving to others than when they received something.

-What does this have to do with being joyful?
 When we are down, we want to feel anything but.
-The first instinct is to suppress it with substances, distraction or distancing from it.
-However, these tactics may create more problems down the road.
+The first instinct is to suppress it with whatever can take us away from the unpleasant feeling.
+However, these tactics may create more problems than they solve.

-Give yourself the time you need to process and express them fully.
-With practice, you will eventually learn to feel those negative feelings without attaching anything to them and let them go.
+With practice, you will eventually learn to feel those negative feelings and let them go.